rostock/olca/README.md

 A valid JSON document with `status` and `message` is returned in case of any error.
 The `status` is identical to the returned HTTP status.

-Example HTTP `GET` request with missing parameter:
+Example HTTP `GET` request with missing parameter to the main API entry point:

         curl 'http://127.0.0.1/olca/?epsg_out=25833'